obonaventure/cnp3/book/application/email.rst

 .. [#fto] It could be surprising that the `To:` is not mandatory inside an email message.
 While most email messages will contain this header line an email that does not contain a `To:` header line and that relies on the `bcc:` to specify the recipient is valid as well.

 .. [#fsmtpauth] During the last years, many Internet Service Providers, campus and enterprise networks have deployed SMTP extensions :rfc:`4954` on their MSAs.
 These extensions force the MUAs to be authenticated before the MSA accepts an email message from the MUA.

+.. [#ehlo] The first versions of SMTP used `HELO` as the first command sent by a client to a SMTP server.
+When SMTP was extended to support newer features such as 8 bits characters, it was necessary to allow a server to recognise whether it was interacting with a client that supported the extensions or not. `EHLO` became mandatory with the publication of :rfc:`2821`.

 .. [#fdot] This implies that a valid email message cannot contain a line with one dot followed by `CR` and `LF`.
 If a user types such a line in an email, his email client will automatically add a space character before or after the dot when sending the message over SMTP.